Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In lines 3-5, we define a custom class `SaleRow`, representing a row in the Excel file.

 In lines 7-9, we configure an Excel data node.
-The _id_ identifier is "historical_temperature".
+The identifier is "historical_temperature".
 Its _scope_ is `SCENARIO` (default value), and the default path is the file hist_temp.xlsx.
 With _has_header_ being True, the Excel file must have a header.
 The _sheet_name_ is not provided so Taipy will use the default value "Sheet1".

 In lines 11-13, we configure a new Excel data node.
-The _id_ identifier is "log_history", the default `SCENARIO` scope is used, and the default path is "path/hist_log.xlsx". "modin" will be used as the _exoposed_type_.
+The identifier is "log_history", the default `SCENARIO` scope is used, and the default path is "path/hist_log.xlsx". "modin" will be used as the _exposed_type_.

 In lines 15-18, we add another Excel data node configuration.
-The _id_ identifier is "sales_history", the default `SCENARIO` scope is used.
+The identifier is "sales_history", the default `SCENARIO` scope is used.
 Since we have a custom class pre-defined for this Excel file, we will provide it in the _exposed_type_.
 We also provide the list of specific sheets we want to use as the _sheet_name_ parameter.